 As discussed in Part 1, some of the information in this Annual Report on Form 10-K includes "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934 (the "Exchange Act"), as amended.
 All statements other than statements of historical facts included in this Form 10-K, including, without limitation, certain statements under "Management's Discussion and Analysis of Financial Condition and Results of Operations", may constitute forward-looking statements.
 In some cases, you can identify these "forward-looking statements" by the specific words, including but not limited to "may," "should," "expects," "plans," "anticipates," "believes," "estimates," "predicts," "potential" or "continue" or the negative of those words and other comparable words.
-These forward-looking statements and the related notes thereto included elsewhere in this document.
-In the following discussion and analysis, the term net income refers to net income attributable to NCM, Inc.
+These forward-looking statements involve risks and uncertainties.
+The following discussion and analysis should be read in conjunction with our historical financial statements and the related notes thereto included elsewhere in this document.